 Monument Valley lies within the Navajo Nation Reservation.
-Monument Valley Tribal Park offers guided tours or admission for a self-guided drive-through the park.
-(Currently closed due to Covid)
+Monument Valley Tribal Park offers guided tours or admission for a self-guided drive through the park.

 Your next stop isn’t until Cameron, AZ.
 Stop at the Cameron Trading Post to view the Native American Fine Art Gallery, peruse the gift shop, and have a bite to eat.
 Established in 1916, the trading post is a great way to break up the day’s road trip.

 Now that you’ve recharged, drive the 33 miles to the East Entrance of the Grand Canyon.
 In mid-May, we expected lines to enter the park but only found three vehicles in front of us.

 Explore the Desert View Watchtower area as your first view of the Grand Canyon.
 From this area to the popular Mather’s Point is another 25 miles.
 Explore the park until 45 minutes to 1 hour before sunset.
 Then join the crowds at the overlooks to watch the sunset.